backtrace-labs/umash/README.md

 and [Hypothesis](https://hypothesis.works/).
-As long as Python3 and [venv](https://docs.python.org/3/library/venv.html) are installed, you may run `t/run-tests.sh` to build the current version of umash and run all the pytests in the `t/` directory.  `t/run-tests-public.sh` focus on the public interface, which may be helpful to test a production build or when making extensive internal changes.
+As long as Python3 and [venv](https://docs.python.org/3/library/venv.html) are installed, you may run `t/run-tests.sh` to build the current version of umash and run all the pytests in the `t/` directory.  `t/run-tests-public.sh` only exercises the public interface, which may be helpful to test a production build or when making extensive internal changes.

 The Python test code is automatically formatted with [black](https://github.com/psf/black).
 We try to make sure the C code